tigera/docs/calico-enterprise/threat/suspicious-ips.mdx

 If you have high confidence in the IP addresses listed as malicious in a threat feed, you can take stronger action than just searching for connections after the fact.
 For example, the FEODO tracker lists IP addresses used by command and control servers for botnets.
 We can configure {{site.prodname}} to block all egress traffic to addresses on this list.

-It is strongly recommended that you assess the contents of a threat feed for false positives before using it as a blocklist, and that you apply it to a test subset of your workloads before rolling out application or cluster-wide.
+It is strongly recommended that you assess the contents of a threat feed for false positives before using it as a deny-list, and that you apply it to a test subset of your workloads before rolling out application or cluster-wide.
 Failure to do so could cause legitimate application traffic to be blocked and could lead to an outage in your application.

 In this demo, we will apply the policy only to a test workload (so we do not impact other traffic).